Picked up a LED bulb for my floodlight last night

 These units are made in China for Osram and of course Osram no longer sells the units.
 Nevertheless Osram Sylvania is a legitmiate brand and therefore even bug names havent figured out all the bugs with LED lights.

-One thought I've had, but not looked into very much, is to wonder about trying to use some of the LED lights developed for the automotive / trucking industry, like these just as a sample (Haven't done business w/ this outfit, just giving the link as a type sample).
+One thought I've had, but not looked into very much, is to wonder about trying to use some of the LED lights developed for the automotive / trucking industry, (broken link removed) just as a sample (Haven't done business w/ this outfit, just giving the link as a type sample).
 I haven't done anything with the white LED vehicle lights, but I have used the red and yellow versions on one of my sidecars, and have been VERY impressed with the amount and quality of the light they put out, not to mention the low current draw and long lifespan...

 Obviously since vehicle lights are designed for 12VDC power, one would need a transformer of some sort, but they draw so little power, you could probably run several off a "wall wart" style power cube...